justinchiu/NeuralDialog/README.md

-## Rethinking Action Spaces for Reinforcement Learning in End-to-end Dialog Agents with Latent Variable Models
+## Rethinking Action Spaces for Reinforcement Learning in End-to-end Dialog Agents with Latent Variable Models (searchable fork)

+Fork of https://github.com/snakeztc/NeuralDialog-LaRL.
+Github is annoying and doesn't allow searching in forks.

 Codebase for [Rethinking Action Spaces for Reinforcement Learning in End-to-end Dialog Agents with Latent Variable Models](https://arxiv.org/abs/1902.08858), published as a long paper in NAACL 2019 with oral presentation.

 <p align="center">